Kyle-Sontag/sontag_kyle_ui_garden/README.md

 ## Overview

-  - React component library built using TypeScript and Storybook.
-Contains 13 components with default and disabled states.
+React TypeScript component library with automated code quality checks and pre-commit hooks.
+Built with Storybook, featuring 13 components with comprehensive testing and linting.

 ## Included Components